Montgomery Parks Integrated Pest Management Program & Pesticide Use

 7 a.m. – 5 p.m.

-Garlon 3A will be applied to invasive plants (Autumn Olive, Bradford Pear) to restore habitat and protect ecosystem.
+Garlon 3A will be applied to non-native invasive plants to restore habitat and protect ecosystem.

 7 a.m. – 3 p.m.

-AquaMaster will be applied to invasive plant (Japanese Barberry) to restore habitat and protect ecosystem.
+AquaMaster will be applied to non-native invasive plants (Lesser celendine) to restore habitat and protect ecosystem.

 Little Bennett Regional Park